szagoruyko/torch-opencv-demos/README.md

 luarocks install loadcaffe
 ```

-In Linux you have to build OpenCV3 manually.
+In Linux you have to build OpenCV 3 manually.
 Follow the instructions in

 * https://github.com/VisionLabs/torch-opencv
 * https://github.com/szagoruyko/loadcaffe